-- 1. Students participating in courses referred to as or including a 'Master specific project' (according to Articles 2a, 3a and 4a of Appendix 1) are urged to take the related Master specific courses in the same semester. - Electives can only be taken during the 3rd semester of the programme, or thereafter.
+- 1. Students participating in courses referred to as or including a 'Master specific project' (according to Articles 2a, 3a and 4a of Appendix 1) are urged to take the related Master specific courses in the same semester. - The MSc elective Internship can only be taken during the 3rd semester of the programme, or thereafter.
 This implicates that the student has been registered in the Master's programme for four quarters.
-In addition at least 30 EC of the compulsory courses should be obtained prior to the start of the electives.
-At the start of the graduation a check will be performed on the validity of the successfully completed curricular electives. - 3a.
-Credits (EC) for electives taken before the period mentioned in the second paragraph of the programme are considered to be extra-curricular, with the exception of a maximum of 6 EC obtained for the elective 'Workshop / Design Competition' and/or elective 'Project Organisation'.
-The homologation courses that students have been assigned to follow will also not be considered extra-curricular and can count as elective. - 3b.
-The Board of Examiners can give permission to take other electives with a maximum of 6 EC before the 3rd semester of the programme.
-The student should submit a substantiated request to the Board of Examiners. - 4.
+In addition, at least 30 EC of the compulsory courses should be obtained prior to the start of the Internship. - 3.
 A student may start a Graduation Project at the earliest at the beginning of the 4th semester of his programme, provided that he has obtained all credits from the Master's first year programme.